gemnasium/dotrb2013-docker/README.md

 Warning!
 Building the images takes some time.
 To speed things up, you may install a proxy for the debian-like repositories using [Apt-Cacher NG](https://www.unix-ag.uni-kl.de/~bloch/acng/).

+`dotrb2013-postgresql` docker image has been created manually from `postgresql` image.
+Here is the cuke:

+1. start a new "postgresql" container
+1. start a new "rails" container using the `rails-start` script
+1. run the migrations from the "rails" container
+1. grab the ID of the "postgresql" container
+1. run `docker commit` to create a new docker image out of the "postgresql" container

 Good luck!